miniwms/Mini-WMS/pickStrategy.md

 Picking strategies are vital in optimizing the WMS order fulfillment process, especially when combined with organized storage strategies and location classes.

-Effective picking ensures orders are fulfilled accurately and efficiently, minimizing delays and improving customer satisfaction.
+Using pick strategies in the picking process, ensures orders are fulfilled accurately and efficiently, minimizing delays and improving customer satisfaction.

 Benefits of Picking Strategies: